-Tax-deferred retirement accounts, such as IRAs, 401Ks, Keogh plans, SEPs and tax-deferred annuities, allow invested funds to grow tax free until they are withdrawn-usually to support the retired account holder and his or her spouse (if applicable).
-Through minimum withdrawal requirements, most tax-deferred accounts are designed to be completely used up by the time of death, based on average life expectancy.
+Tax-deferred retirement accounts, such as IRAs, 401Ks, Keogh plans, SEPs and tax-deferred annuities, allow invested funds to grow tax-free until they are withdrawn — usually to support the retired account holder and his or her spouse (if applicable).
+Through required minimum distributions, most tax-deferred accounts are designed to be completely used up by the time of death, based on average life expectancy.

 In the event that death occurs before the funds have been depleted, retirement account assets pass to others according to the instructions given by the account holder to the account administrator in the most recent beneficiary designation form.

 Typically the spouse (if applicable) is the primary beneficiary, and he or she can use the retirement assets as taxable income throughout the remainder of his or her lifetime.